William Abbott Herdman: Early life and education

 He was born in Edinburgh the son of the artist Robert Herdman RSA and his wife, Emma Abbott.
-They lived at 32 Danube Street.
 He was educated at Edinburgh Academy from 1870 to 1875.

 Academic career

 Archibald Geikie taught him geology during his time at the University of Edinburgh.
 Herdman graduated BSc in 1879 and became the assistant of Sir Charles Wyville Thomson.
 In this capacity he was placed as Secretary to the Challenger Expedition Commission: overseeing the deciphering of the huge catalogue of information found during this important exploration.

 In 1880, he became Demonstrator of Zoology at the University of Edinburgh and then, in 1881, the first holder of the Derby Chair of Natural History at Liverpool University College (later to become the University of Liverpool).
 In 1881 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir Charles Wyville Thomson, Sir William Turner, Sir Archibald Geikie and Sir John Murray.
 He won the Society's Neill Prize for the period 1880–1883.

 In 1890, he founded the research station at Puffin Island off the north Wales coast, appointing Philip Jacob White as its director.

 He devoted himself from 1891 to the organization of a laboratory for study of the sea.
 He endowed the Herdman chair of geology in 1916 and then a chair of Oceanography in 1919.
 He was the author of Founders of Oceanography and Their Work: An Introduction to the Science of the Sea (1923) and made many contributions to the scientific study of the fauna of the Irish Sea.
 He was also interested in fisheries and in 1901-1902, he studied the harvesting of pearls in Ceylon, during which time he discovered the harpacticoid copepod Syngastes twynami.
 He was a specialist in tunicates.

 Herdman was elected a Fellow of the Royal Society in 1892.
 He served as president of the Linnean Society from 1904 to 1908.
 He was the president of the British Association for 1919–1920.
 He was knighted in 1922.